-No, and yes.
-Technically, the acidity level of acidity in wine doesn’t change while it ages.
+Technically, the level of acidity in wine doesn’t change while it ages.
 So if you measure it before and after aging, the result will be more or less the same.

 However, your perception when drinking the wine will change.
 As wine ages, aggressive acidic and tannic notes soften, so it becomes a more balanced and enjoyable drinking experience.

 There is no wine without acidity.
 As it’s a natural and necessary component for grape health and wine preservation, making zero-acidity wines is impossible.

 As mentioned before, different grape varieties naturally have different acidity levels, even when grown under the same conditions.
 We’ll discuss the most and least acidic varietals and the wines made from them in the following paragraphs.